From Zero to an Interactive Social Robot using ROS4HRI and LLMs

 .
 You should now see a 3D frame, representing the face position and orientation of your face.

-Instead of running nodes manually, we are now going to use our so-called interaction simulator:
+Instead of running nodes manually, we are now going to use PAL interaction simulator:

 To start the simulator: